RaymartDev/RaymartDev/README.md

 I am currently pursuing a BS in Computer Science.
 Additionally, I've been studying the MERN Stack for the past 2 years, gaining strong backend (Node.js/Express) and frontend (React/Vite) knowledge.

-# Languages I Plan to Study

-* Python
-* PHP
-* Django (Python Framework)
-* C++

-# Current Repository

-All the repositories I'm posting here are prototypes or for portfolio purposes.
-They showcase my programming skills and include projects like Chess game, Flappy Bird, Tic Tac Toe, simple calculator, and more.

 # Skillsets

 * Java: 4 years (2 years professionally, 2 years hobby)